-Winthrop wrote that earlier in the year James Everell, “a sober, discreet man,” and two others had been rowing a boat in the Muddy River, which flowed through swampland and emptied into a tidal basin in the Charles River, when they saw a great light in the nighttime sky.
+Winthrop wrote that earlier in the year James Everell, “a sober, discreet man,” and two others had been rowing a boat in the Muddy River, which flowed through swampland and emptied into a tidal basin in the Charles River, when they saw a great light in the night sky.
 “When it stood still, it flamed up, and was about three yards square,” the governor reported, “when it ran, it was contracted into the figure of a swine.”

 The governor wrote that when the strange apparition finally faded away, the three Puritans in the boat were stunned to find themselves one mile upstream—as if the light had transported them there.
 The men had no memory of their rowing against the tide, although it’s possible they could have been carried by the wind or a reverse tidal flow.
 “The mysterious repositioning of the boat could suggest that they were unaware of part of their experience.
-Some researchers would interpret this as a possible alien abduction if it happened today,” write Jacques Vallee and Chris Aubeck in “Wonders in the Sky: Unexplained Aerial Objects from Antiquity to Modern Times.”
+Some researchers would interpret this as a possible alien abduction if it happened today,” write Jacques Vallee and Chris Aubeck in Wonders in the Sky: Unexplained Aerial Objects from Antiquity to Modern Times.

-Some have speculated that the curious glow could have been an “ignis fatuus,” a pale light that can appear over marshland at nighttime due to the combustion of gas from decomposed organic matter.
+Some have speculated that the curious glow could have been an “ignis fatuus,” a pale light that can appear over marshland at night due to the combustion of gas from decomposed organic matter.
 If Winthrop’s report was correct, however, the light was not rising from the swamp but shooting across the sky, making that explanation unlikely.

 An odd sight returned to the skies of Boston five years later, according to another entry in Winthrop’s diary dated January 18, 1644.
 “About midnight, three men, coming in a boat to Boston, saw two lights arise out of the water near the north point of the town cove, in form like a man, and went at a small distance to the town, and so to the south point, and there vanished away.”

 “A light like the moon arose about the N.E. point in Boston, and met the former at Nottles Island, and there they closed in one, and then parted, and closed and parted diverse times, and so went over the hill in the island and vanished.
 Sometimes they shot out flames and sometimes sparkles.
-This was about eight of the clock in the evening, and was seen by many.
+This was about eight of the clock in the evening, and was seen by many."

-“About the same time a voice was heard upon the water between Boston and Dorchester, calling out in a most dreadful manner, ‘Boy!
+“About the same time, a voice was heard upon the water between Boston and Dorchester, calling out in a most dreadful manner, ‘Boy!
 Boy!
 Come away!
-Come away!’; and it suddenly shifted from one place to another a great distance, about twenty times.
+Come away!’; and it suddenly shifted from one place to another a great distance, about 20 times.
 It was heard by diverse godly persons.
 About 14 days after, the same voice in the same dreadful manner was heard by others on the other side of the town towards Nottles Island.”

-Winthrop noted that rescuers had recovered the bodies of all the victims except for the man believed responsible for the calamity, a sailor who professed the ability to communicate with the dead and was suspected of murdering his master in Virginia.
+Winthrop noted that rescuers had recovered the bodies of all the victims except for the man believed responsible for the calamity, a sailor who professed the ability to communicate with the dead and who was suspected of murdering his master in Virginia.
 The hand of the devil was thought to have taken possession of the body, and it was the haunting voice of the sailor’s ghost that was said to have accompanied the strange vision of Ye Olde UFO that mystified Boston.